 We will continue to build local expertise so that countries can manage their water resources more effectively with less need for external support.
-We will promote training courses in conjunction with local training institutes and partners, such as UNDP's CapNet programme.
+We will promote training courses in conjunction with local training institutes and partners, such as the United Nations Development Programme's (UNDP's) CapNet programme.

-We will work with Knowledge Partners to develop tailor-made capacity building programmes and internships and scholarship opportunities that will provide knowledge stepping-stones for young people, as well as for mid-level professionals, to develop their careers within the water community.
+We will work with knowledge partners to develop tailormade capacity-building programmes, internships and scholarship opportunities that will provide knowledge stepping-stones for young people, as well as for midlevel professionals, to develop their careers within the water community.